 A performance security is often required from the applicant in order to remediate the site if the applicant encounters financial difficulty and is unable to complete construction.
 The security is returned to the applicant upon completion of all of his obligations

-The purpose of the agreement is to put in contractual form the responsibilities of the developer and of The MD for the development of land approved for subdivision.
+The purpose of the agreement is to put in contractual form the responsibilities of the developer and of the County for the development of land approved for subdivision.
 It is a very detailed contract that establishes:

-- Financial and construction obligations for both The MD and the developer
+- Financial and construction obligations for both and the developer

 - Exactly what is to be built